 What constitutes a good image is highly reliant on context.
 However, usually, the following is true:

 Blurry images communicate low quality and don’t instill trust in the person looking at it.
 Make sure users upload sharp images where it’s easy to see the subject.

-Images that are formatted wrong, or are too dark or too bright, signal low value and should generally be avoided.
+Images that are formatted wrong or too dark or bright signal low value and should generally be avoided.

 Depending on your site policies you may also want to remove inappropriate images where people have gone in the opposite direction and reveal too much.